 The children's "home life" takes place in their hostel, where they are looked after by a Warden and a team of senior Sakya Centre monks and where they learn their Buddhist scriptures, have their games, socialise, eat and sleep.
 Behind the scenes are the nurse, cooks, cleaners and maintenance staff members, without whose participation precious learning could not take place.

 One of the most appalling repercussions of the disaster was the onslaught of human traffickers scouring remote areas, luring or forcing children into slavery.
-We are blessed that our Sakya Academy children have not only been rescued from such a fate, but have been given the extraordinary opportunity to grow up in a caring environment where all their basic needs are catered to and, most importantly, where they can develop into educated, caring and responsible human beings.
+We are blessed that our Sakya Academy children have not only been rescued from such a fate, but have at the same time been given the extraordinary opportunity to grow up in a caring environment where all their basic needs are catered to and, most importantly, where they can develop into educated, caring and responsible human beings.

 Sakya Academy is situated in a small hillside village some 12 kilometres from Dehradun, India, principal seat of the Sakya Order of Tibetan Buddhism.
 Sitting in quiet and serene surroundings, it is a bright and happy place.
-It is also a sacred space, having received the blessing of His Holiness Sakya Gongma Trichen Rinpoche, His Holiness Sakya Gongma Trizin Rinpoche, H.E.
+It is also a sacred space, having received the blessings of His Holiness Sakya Gongma Trichen Rinpoche, His Holiness Sakya Gongma Trizin Rinpoche, H.E.
 Luding Khenchen Rinpoche and H.E.
 Jetsun Kushok.
-It is home to 216 young Sakya monks favoured with the unique privilege of attending a religious school endowed with the features of an English middle school.
+It is home to over 210 young Sakya monks favoured with the unique privilege of attending a religious school endowed with the features of an English middle school.
 Their numbers will in time swell to a total of 500 students - 250 monks and 250 nuns.
 While rigorously pursuing their traditional religious studies, the monks are also following the secular curriculum of a normal school, enriched by a modern approach to spirituality.